-During the Autumn term, Year Six focused on a history-based Discover project.
-Throughout the term we explored our big question: What is right?
+During the Autumn term, Year Six are focusing on a history-based Discover project.
+Throughout the term, we will explore our big question: What is right?

 As part of our project, we will discover how the Vikings lived, how they travelled – and how they earned their formidable reputation.
 We will debate whether or not their violent reputation was deserved, how our perception of history can be influenced by the sources we read, and why accounts of an event can differ wildly depending on the perspective of the author.